Candice & Lou from Haida People

 After being tired of working for profit-driven companies that don’t appreciate their number one resource - human beings, we wanted to make a change and share our stories around us.
 We wanted to create a meaningful business, and ensure a more transparent future.
 We wanted to invest in People.

-What is the meaning of the name - Haida People?
+What is the meaning of the name - Haida Co?

 “Haida” means “People” in the language of the Haida Gwaii, the native community of Alaska.

-Through Haida People you can see directly the people you are influencing through purchasing of our unique pieces.
+Through Haida Co you can see directly the people you are influencing through purchasing of our unique pieces.
 This goes along with our vision of transparency.

 No sweatshops, no evil corporations, no synthetics, no dirtiness hidden in the darkness.
 Just pure love, joy, happiness and hard work.
 Real people, Haida People.